kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

     job creation time) for cron job <= 10%
   - 99,9% of /health requests per day finish with 200 code

+  A cluster administrator could set SLO targets for pod shutdown latency due to probe failure, as well as error rates on pod shutdown due to probe failure.

 * **Are there any missing metrics that would be useful to have to improve observability of this feature?**
   Describe the metrics themselves and the reasons why they weren't added (e.g., cost, implementation difficulties, etc.).

+  I believe this should be covered by existing metrics.
+Adding new metrics for this should not be in scope.

 ### Dependencies